European Hydrogen Bank

 After consulting the hydrogen sector, the European Commission officially launched the second European Hydrogen Bank auction in December 2024, significantly increasing the total budget to approximately €1.2 billion.
 RFNBO hydrogen producers could bid for a fixed-price premium of up to €4 per kilogram of hydrogen produced over 10 years.

 The auction was structured into two baskets: a general basket (€1 billion) and a newly introduced Maritime basket (€200 million).
-Results of this auction are anticipated to be presented in Q2 2025.
+The second Hydrogen Bank auction closed in February 2025, selecting 15 production projects across 5 countries, expected to produce 2.2 million tonnes of RFNBO by 2035.

 In parallel, with the launch of the Clean Industrial Deal, a third call of the Hydrogen Bank is expected towards the end of 2025, with an additional €1 billion budget.
 This will complete the €3 billion total funding that President von der Leyen promised to kickstart the Hydrogen Bank initiative.